patrickmaynard/places-i-have-been/README.md

 TODO items:

--- Add the main download script
+x Add the main download script

 -- Add a comment over each image in the script telling where to find license info for that image